 This Recipe is a daily snapshot showing what state your points are in for the current iteration, so you can track how your sprint progresses over time.

-At Jama Analyze, a good sprint is one where stories are delivered and accepted at a steady pace, and only a few stories are started at a time.
+A good sprint is one where stories are delivered and accepted at a steady pace, and only a few stories are started at a time.
 This means that you should expect to see a consistent climb of green columns, and small columns of yellow, blue and purple.
 Beware of red columns!

 Irregularities or plateaus can help you identify blockers or trouble spots in your sprint.